brayo-pip/xkcd/README.md

 It does updates the continuity file every 10 comics, I didn't want to update too often as this could be a bottleneck.
 The continuity file is also updated during this 'sleep' session.

-The script also has an amateur network congestion control, simply sleeps for 0.5 seconds for every 10 comics downloaded.This may be necessary once I introduce multithreading.
+The script also has an amateur network congestion control, simply sleeps for 0.5 seconds for every 10 comics downloaded.This may be necessary once I introduce multi-threading.

 ## Upcoming features

-I wish to introduce multithreading so as to be able to fully utilize the a user's bandwidth.
+I wish to introduce multi-threading so as to be able to fully utilize the a user's bandwidth.
 Requesting multiple comics simultaneously and writing them to disk/SSD simultaneously.